 Today, the Thomas Jefferson Foundation remains committed to a twofold mission:

 preservation -- to conserve, protect, and maintain Monticello in a manner which leaves it enhanced and unimpaired for future generations -- and

 education -- to interpret and present Thomas Jefferson to the widest possible audiences, including scholars and the general public.

 Monticello is a National Historic Landmark and the only house in the United States designated a UNESCO World Heritage site.

-The Thomas Jefferson Foundation engages a global audience in a dialogue with Jefferson’s ideas.
+The Thomas Jefferson Foundation engages a national and global audience in a dialogue with Jefferson’s ideas.